-1.9.2.11.
 Update transcriptions after changes in ECV's

-If one or more of the tier types of a transcription are linked to ECV's (External Controlled Vocabularies, see Section 2.6.5) and annotations have been created using those ECV's, it might be necessary to update existing transcriptions after changes have been made to those ECV's.
+If one or more of the tier types of a transcription are linked to ECV's (External Controlled Vocabularies, see the section called "Using an External CV") and annotations have been created using those ECV's, it might be necessary to update existing transcriptions after changes have been made to those ECV's.
 This function allows to update an entire corpus or a selection of files.